matthew-andrews/mattandre.ws/source/_posts/full-frontal-2013-presentations-notes.md

 ### 12:20 – 13:00: [Pushing the limits of mobile performance (slides)](https://docs.google.com/presentation/d/1onNCD7APXOwbG58hvXdlogLDXbpId-KDeOLqr8xJ79Y/pub?start=false&loop=false&delayms=3000#slide=id.p) *[Andrew Grieve – @GrieveAndrew](https://twitter.com/GrieveAndrew)*

 A peak into the history of Gmail web app for the original iPhones.
 Amazing to see how much faster smart phones have become since 2007.
-My main take away: Javascript performance isn't the issue it used to be on mobile devices – rendering is (probably) a much bigger concern.
+My main take away: JavaScript performance isn't the issue it used to be on mobile devices – rendering is (probably) a much bigger concern.

 - [Eliminate the 360ms delay on touch screen devices but be aware of the caveats](https://github.com/ftlabs/fastclick)
 - [Use the HTML5 AppCache, but read Jake Archibald's post first](http://alistapart.com/article/application-cache-is-a-douchebag)